dusktreader/py-buzz/docs/features.rst

    # With py-buzz
    require_condition(some_condition(), "some_condition failed")

-This is again mostly just a bit of syntactic sugar but can make code a bit more palletable, especially if you have to check a lot of invariants in a function.
+This is mostly just a bit of syntactic sugar, but it can make your code a bit more palletable.
+This is especially true in functions that need to check a lot of conditions before prior to executing their core logic.

 You may also specify the exception type that should be raised by passing it to the ``raise_exc_class`` parameter: